Think You’re An Honest Person? Think Again!

 “Well, it depends on how big the issue is.”

-“Well, it depends on whether it’d be detrimental to me if I said it.”
+“Well, it depends on whether it’d be detrimental to me.”

-That’s important to realise, because if you’re going to include honesty as a central tenet of your brand and then promote that to others, you’d better be clear about what you mean.
+That’s important to realise, because if you’re going to include honesty as a central tenet of your brand (or any other moral value for that matter) and expect people to buy into it, you’d better be clear about what you mean.
 Otherwise people might buy into one thing, then think they’ve been sold a pup.

 Here’s what I’m talking about…